PoisotLab/ms_metaweb_perspectives/README.md

 common or rare links [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
-In the light of these observations, we expect to see an over-representation of low-probability interactions under a model that accurately predicts interaction probabilities.
+In the light of these observations, we expect to see an over-representation of low-probability (rare) interactions under a model that accurately predicts interaction probabilities.
 Yet the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
 Moving towards *probabilistic*